RadarML/red-rover/docs/setup.md

     - Set `SOP0:2=001`.
     - Note that mmWave studio expects the radar to be in *debug* mode (`SOP0:2=011`), so switching between Red Rover and mmWave Studio requires the position of the SOP switches to be changed.
 This is also why mmWave studio requires the MSS firmware to be "re-flashed" whenever the radar is rebooted.

+### Configure Capture Card

+Ensure that the following DIP switches are set:
+- SW2.5: `SW_CONFIG`
+- SW2.6: `USER_SW1` (the marked right side), unless the EEPROM is messed up from a misconfigured `configure_eeprom(...)` call.

+The following are configured by the `configure_fpga(...)` call under normal operation, but can be manually set in case that isn't working:
+- SW1: 16-bit mode (`16BIT_ON`, `14BIT_OFF`, `12BIT_OFF`).
+- SW2.1: `LVDS_CAPTURE`
+- SW2.2: `ETH_STREAM`
+- SW2.3: `AR1642_MODE` (2-lane LVDS)
+- SW2.4: `RAW_MODE`
+- SW2.5: `HW_CONFIG`

 ### Hardware Troubleshooting

-The [TI mmWave Demo Visualizer](https://dev.ti.com/gallery/view/mmwave/mmWave_Demo_Visualizer/ver/3.6.0/) is a good way to validate hardware functionality.
-- The demo visualizer uses the same firmware that Red Rover uses.
+The [TI mmWave Demo Visualizer](https://dev.ti.com/gallery/view/mmwave/mmWave_Demo_Visualizer/ver/3.6.0/) is a good way to validate hardware functionality, and uses the same firmware that Red Rover uses.

+Possible faults:
-- If an error occurs, it may be due to a hardware fault.
-If a specific error occurs, it should be raised with a line number in `mss_main.c`; the error case (e.g. `RL_RF_AE_CPUFAULT_SB`) should reveal what general type of fault it is.
+- An error is returned on the console in the Demo Visualizer: there may be a hardware fault.
+It should be raised with a line number in `mss_main.c`; the error case (e.g. `RL_RF_AE_CPUFAULT_SB`) should reveal what general type of fault it is.
+- When powered on, the capture card error lights should all come on for ~1sec, then turn off again.
+If this does not occur, the FPGA may be dead.

 ## Camera